Peru travel guide

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of English-speaking doctors in Peru.
+FCDO has a list of medical providers in Peru where some staff will speak English.

 Travel and mental health